ronaldolucindo/guestfully/README.md

 ## Notes

 - Since this is only client-side application there is no data persistion after refreshing the page
-- For the sake of simplicity this uses mock data for property and at the moment it's possible to book only one property
+- For the sake of simplicity this uses mock data for property and at the moment it's possible to book only for one property
+- Many actions perfomed on the app like simulating query bookingId, get booked dates for a property etc, should be handle by backend on a real world application